 Additionally, during the chemistry lesson, they talked about acid precipitation - their causes and effects.
 One of the oxides that causes them is nitric oxide.
 As part of the classes, young people made an experiment illustrating the effect of nitric oxide on plants.

 As part of the project, we talked with students about the causes and effects of climate change around the world and about environmental problems.
-Students from grade 8 took part in the Night of Libraries campaign, in which the main theme this year was Jacek Gypsy's poem "Climate for reading".
+Students from grade 8 took part in the Night of Libraries campaign, in which the main theme this year was Jacek Cygan's poem "Climate for reading".
 Students read articles related to ecology and climate.
 Moreover, our youngest students from grades 1-3 made ecological trees and participated in the tree festival.
 During lessons, they discussed the need to plant trees and take care of the world's green lungs.
-They learned about interesting facts related to the life of trees and of course they met under our school tree, "Henius".
+They learned about interesting facts related to the life of trees and of course they met under our school tree, "Henius" also our students from grade 4 and 6 made a foster in a jar.
 Grade 8 students prepared multimedia presentations on acid rain and its effects on the environment.

 In the fourth week of the project, the students of our school talked and looked for solutions on how to prevent climate change.
 After the brainstorms, the students prepared presentations in class 8b, posters in class 7a and slogans in class 4b.
 In class 7c there were also conducted experiments "How to create your own simple water distiller" How to do it?
 Nothing simpler.

 1. Wash the cup and clean the bowl (you will drink from them)